Zamiell/racing-plus/docs/bugs.md

 - Bob's Bladder produces green creep instead of blue.
 (Reported by PassionDrama)
 - Monster Manual will not ever spawn Sawblade.
 (Reported by Gamonymous)
 - The charges from killing enemies with 4.5 Volt will not prioritize the pocket active item.
 (Reported by Gamonymous)
-- The Lead Pencil charge bar will not work properly with Incubus and other familiars that copy the player's tears.
-(Reported by ez_duke)
 - In seeded races, it is possible to get The Fallen as a boss without having taken a Devil Deal.
 (Reported by Gamonymous)
 - Guppy's Eye will not work correctly when it needs to show a Red Chest that gives a Devil Room item.
 (Reported by Moucheron Quipet)
 - Custom challenges will always have Clean Bedrooms (instead of having a 50% chance for a Clean Bedroom).
 (Reported by Finalkids)